imrefazekas/harcon/README.md

 	[Error: Stay away, please.] null

-The default transport layer is designed for development purposes or in-browser usage only.
+The default transport layer is designed for development purposes only.
 In an EE, environment, please mind the introduction of a message queue solution like: [AMQP](http://www.amqp.org), [MQTT](http://mqtt.org) or [NSQ](http://nsq.io) using official plugins: [harcon-amqp](https://github.com/imrefazekas/harcon-amqp), [harcon-mqtt](https://github.com/imrefazekas/harcon-mqtt) and [harcon-nsq](https://github.com/imrefazekas/harcon-nsq) accordingly.

 By using a real transport layer, all occurred error messages will be delegated.
 In such cases, harcon will retrieve an Error object encapsulating all error object received from entities.